elatov/elatov.github.io/_posts/2012-12-16-vcap5-dca-objective-5-2-deploy-and-manage-complex-update-manager-environments.md

 >
 >             ### Utilize the Update Manager Utility to reconfigure vUM settings
 >
->             From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-reconfig-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-reconfig-guide.pdf']);">Reconfiguring VMware vSphere Update Manager</a>&#8220;:
+>             From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-reconfig-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-update-manager-50-reconfig-guide.pdf']);">Reconfiguring VMware vSphere Update Manager</a>":
 >
 >             > **Start the Update Manager Utility and Log In**
 >             > To use the Update Manager Utility, you must start the utility and log in